Internal addresses in the Mandelbrot set and Galois groups of polynomials: Internal Addresses of the Mandelbrot Set

 \proofof{Lemma~\ref{Lem:Numerators} (Finding numerators)} \looseness -1 We only need to find the numerator $p_k$ if $q_k\ge 3$.
 Let $W_k$ be the unique hyperbolic component with angled internal address $(S_0)_{p_0/q_0}\IntAddr\dots\IntAddr(S_k)$ and let $\RP(\theta_k,\theta'_k)$ be the ray pair bounding its wake $\wake{W_k}$.
 Let $W'_k$ be the component with angled internal address $(S_0)_{p_0/q_0}\IntAddr\dots\IntAddr(S_k)_{p_k/q_k}\IntAddr q_kS_k$; it is an immediate bifurcation from $W_k$.

 By Theorem~\ref{Thm:PropertiesParaRayPairs}, every $c\in \wake{W_k}$ has a repelling periodic point $z_c$ which is the landing point of the characteristic dynamic ray pair $\RP_c(\theta_k,\theta'_k)$; we find it convenient to describe our proof in such a dynamic plane, even though the result is purely combinatorial.
 Let $\Theta$ be the set of angles of rays landing at $z_c$; this is the same for all $c\in\wake{W_k}$.
-Especially if $c\in W'_k$, it is well known and easy to see that $\Theta$ contains exactly $q_k$ elements, the first return map of $z_c$ permutes the corresponding rays transitively and their combinatorial rotation number is $p_k/q_k$.
+Especially if $c\in W'_k$, it is well known and easy to see that $\Theta$ contains exactly $q_k$ elements, the first return map of $z_c$ permutes the corresponding rays transitively and their combinatorial rotation number is $p_k/q_k$\version{ (Lemma~\ref{Lem:Permutation}) --- be more specific here!}{}.
 These rays disconnect $\C$ into $q_k$ sectors which can be labelled $V_0,V_1,\dots,V_{q_k-1}$ so that the first return map of $z_c$ sends $V_j$ homeomorphically onto $V_{j+1}$ for $j=1,2,\dots,q_{k}-2$, and so that $V_1$ contains the critical value and $V_0$ contains the critical point and the ray $R_c(0)$.
 Finally, under the first return map of $z_c$, points in $V_0$ near $z_c$ map into $V_1$, and points in $V_{q_k-1}$ near $z_c$ map into $V_0$.
-The number of sectors between $V_0$ and $V_1$ in the counterclockwise cyclic order at $z_c$ is then $p_k-1$, where $p_k$ is the numerator in the combinatorial rotation number.
-These statements can also be proved directly for all $c\in\wake{W_k}$ using the defining property of characteristic ray pairs\version{ compare Section~\ref{Sub:WakesLimbsBifurcations}\reminder{Make this reference more precise!}}{}.
+The number of sectors between $V_0$ and $V_1$ in the counterclockwise cyclic order at $z_c$ is then $p_k-1$, where $p_k$ is the numerator in the combinatorial rotation number. \hide{ These statements can also be proved directly for all $c\in\wake{W_k}$ using the defining property of characteristic ray pairs. }

 Now suppose the dynamic ray $R_c(\theta)$ contains the critical value or lands at it.
 Then $R_c(\theta)\in V_1$, and $R_c(2^{(j-1)S_k}\theta)\in V_{j}$ for $j=1,2,\dots,q_k-1$.
 Counting the sectors between $V_0$ and $V_1$ means counting the rays $R_c(\theta),R_c(2^{S_k}\theta),\dots,R_c(2^{(q_k-2)S_k}\theta)$ in these sectors, and this means counting the angles $\theta, 2^{S_k}\theta, \dots, 2^{(q_k-2)S_k}$ in $(0,\theta)$.
 The numerator $p_k$ exceeds this number by one, and this equals the number of angles $\theta, 2^{S_k}\theta, \dots, 2^{(q_k-2)S_k}$ in $(0,\theta]$.